SvenMichaelKlose/tunix/src/ultifs/README.md

 On error this routine returns with the carry flag set and further information about it in STATUS.

+## CLOSE - Close logical file

+This routine is used to close a logical file after all I/O operations have been completed on that file.
+This routine is called after the accumulator is loaded with the logical file number to be closed, the same number used when the file was opened using the OPEN routine.

+CLOSE never returns with an error.

 ## LOAD - load RAM from a device